it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Reporting_Process.md

 #### Report Template

-The RABET-V Results Summary provides scored outcomes for product security capabilities and security architecture maturity and for organizational software development process maturity, organizational security maturity.
+The RABET-V Results Summary provides scored outcomes for product security capabilities and security architecture maturity and for organizational software development process maturity.
 For Revision Submissions, it will include any change from the previous submission.

 Product Security Capability Maturity: the quality of the product's capabilities of the system at providing each of these security services:
 * Authentication